-There is a shortlist of TV advertising disadvantages.
+There is a short list of TV advertising disadvantages.
 The most frequently cited disadvantage of TV advertising by small businesses is its cost.
 TV campaigns are expensive.
-Additional disadvantages include ineffective market research and targeting, negative audience perceptions, and fleeting and difficult to recall advertising messages.
+Additional penalties include ineffective market research and targeting, negative audience perceptions, and fleeting and difficult-to-recall advertising messages.

-Costs of TV advertising, including commercial production and spot purchases, are substantial.
+TV advertising costs, including commercial production and spot purchases, are substantial.
 According to small business author Marc Prosser, it costs between $5,000 to $20,000 to make a commercial in a major U.S. city.
-Large cities like New York and Los Angeles bear higher commercial production costs.
+Large cities like New York City and Los Angeles bear higher commercial production costs.

 As a $3.5 million Super Bowl commercial in 2012, some TV advertising is pedigreed and pricey.
 However, small businesses benefit by working with a local TV station invested in their success.
-If a TV station has the necessary equipment and studio space, it may produce the advertiser’s TV commercial at no cost if the business agrees to spot purchases over several months.
+Suppose a TV station has the necessary equipment and studio space.
+In that case, it may produce the advertiser’s TV commercial at no cost if the business agrees to spot purchases over several months.

 Viewers Skip Commercials

-TV advertising may contain a fleeting or ephemeral message.
-Some messages are lost when viewers lose interest, get a snack, or change channels.
+TV advertising may contain a fleeting or temporary message.
+Some messages are lost when viewers lose interest, get a snack or change channels.
 To create greater viewer focus, some businesses decide on longer infomercials.
-Although some perennially successful infomercials like the Bowflex Gym or ProActiv Solution Acne Treatment manage to stimulate customer awareness and sell products, others somehow cross the information line and turn viewers off.
+Although some perennially successful infomercials like the Bowflex Gym or Proactiv Solution Acne Treatment manage to stimulate customer awareness and sell products, others somehow cross the information line and turn viewers off.

 Some TV ads are inefficient at reaching a target audience.
-For example, if the advertiser wants to reach 100,000 homeowners in a city with an offer, it’s wasteful to purchase spots on network news.
+For example, if the advertiser wants 100,000 homeowners in a city with an offer, purchasing spots on network news is wasteful.
 Research, including ideal customer interviews and surveys, helps the advertiser make efficient media buys.

 TV Advertising Best Practices

 TV advertising best practices involve top-down and bottom-up media planning.
-Businesses must know their goals at the outset and continuously tailor and adjust the campaign to meet these goals.
+Businesses must know their goals at the outset and tailor and adjust the campaign to meet them.
 In addition, media planners and advertisers must stay transparent, including remaining compliant with Quality Assurance Guidelines (QAG) 2.0.

 - The advertiser should improve general advertiser recall, brand recall, message recall, and overall likability.

-- According to Nielsen and the Interactive Advertising Bureau (IAB), combined TV commercials and digital video advertising is powerful combination when advertisers want to achieve high levels of prospective buyer awareness, recall, and likeability.
+- According to Nielsen and the Interactive Advertising Bureau (IAB), combined TV and digital video advertising are powerful when advertisers want to achieve high levels of prospective buyer awareness, recall, and likeability.

 - The advertiser should avoid the temptation to create many TV commercials at the beginning of a TV advertising campaign.
 Producing many commercials is expensive and can dilute the advertiser’s viewer recall goals.